What’s the most important part of a thriving business?

 Everyone knows this feeling, and everyone hates it.

-Let’s say someone pays you much attention, so you naturally think they like you.
-Then, as soon as they get something from you, they stop paying any attention to you.
+Let’s say someone pays you a ton of attention, so you naturally think they like you.
+Then, as soon as they get something from you, they stop paying any attention.

 Don’t let your business be this guy.

-Your relationship with your prospects and customers is a relationship.
-It goes beyond just getting money from them for your products.
+Your relationship with prospects and customers is a relationship.
+It goes beyond just getting money in exchange for your products.

-They need to know that your primary desire isn’t just to make money but to improve their lives and those of others like them.
+They need to know your primary desire isn’t just to make money but to improve their lives and the lives of others like them.

 Think about the brands you support the most.
-You likely do that because they seem like they truly care about the people involved in their work, their customers, and the world at large.
+You likely do that because they seem to care about the people involved in their work, their customers, and the world at large.

-Tesla, for example, is trying to create environment-friendly technology to help the world, not just to make a quick buck.
+Tesla, for example, positions itself around developing environment-friendly technology to help the world—not just to make a quick buck.

 You can create a similar image of your business in the minds of your customers.